 The Shadowhunters is based on The Mortal Instruments by Cassandra Clare.
 But it is developed for television by Ed Decter and still follows the story of Clary Fray who just recently been accepted to the Brooklyn Academy of Arts.

-As she celebrates her acceptance into arts school and her 18th birthday, she finds out that she is a Shadowhunter, a human who is born with angelic blood and bound to protect humans from demons.
+As she celebrates her acceptance into art school and her 18th birthday, she finds out that she is a Shadowhunter, a human who is born with angelic blood and bound to protect humans from demons.
 That same night, her mother Jocelyn Fray was taken by her father Valentine Morgenstern, a rogue Shadowhunter.

-Whether you have read book or seen the movie, you’ll be glad to know that the TV series stays true to the main story which is the reason why fans love the novel.
-But since the series is named as Shadowhunters and not The Mortal Instruments: City of Bones, City of Ashes, City of Glass, City of Fallen Angels, City of Lost Souls, and City of Heavenly Fire, they made some slight changes.
+Whether you have read a book or seen the movie, you’ll be glad to know that the TV series stays true to the main story which is the reason why fans love the novel.
+But since the series is named as Shadowhunters and not The Mortal Instruments: City of Bones, City of Ashes, City of Glass, City of Fallen Angels, City of Lost Souls, and the City of Heavenly Fire, they made some slight changes.

 For instance, Luke Garroway or Lucian Graymark owns a book shop but in the TV series, he is a cop.
-This works well because first he is a Shadowhunter vowed to protect people like cops do.
+This works well because first, he is a Shadowhunter vowed to protect people like cops do.
 I love Aidan Turner (Kíli in The Hobbit series) and his performance in the TMI film but Isaiah Mustafa has the charisma and fatherly figure I envisioned when I read the novel.

 Moreover, some of the later parts in book one where moved to the first few episodes of the series which for me is fine.
 The way it was written and presented did not leave any holes.

 Apart from these changes, the new cast is absolutely perfect, well almost.
 But it’s definitely better than the film.